revisit-studies/reVISit-studies.github.io/docs/designing-studies/config-generation/fixed-order.md

 </TabItem>
 </Tabs>

-Then, we can write our output to a JSON file.
+Lastly, we'll have a section of our code to write the final output to a JSON file.

 <Tabs>
 <TabItem value="python" label="Python">